2005 Washington Redskins season: Week 7: vs San Francisco 49ers

 After two close, consecutive, and heartbreaking AFC losses in the last two weeks, the Redskins returned home to welcome the lowly 49ers to town and unleashed a scoring barrage, winning 52–17.
 After failing to score on their opening drive in each of their first five games, Washington scored first on a 6-play, 61-yard drive that ended with a 2-yard touchdown pass from Mark Brunell to Mike Sellers.
 After forcing another San Francisco punt, the Redskins drove another 60 yards for another score, this time a 5-yard run from Clinton Portis.
 After two more touchdown passes by Brunell, one each to Sellers and Santana Moss, combined with two more 1-yard touchdown runs by Portis and a Nick Novak field goal, the Redskins led 45–7 after three quarters.
 Washington finished their blowout with a 4-yard touchdown run by Rock Cartwright to make it 52–7.
 San Francisco did score twice on a 72-yard run by Frank Gore and a 47-yard field goal by Joe Nedney.
-With the win, Washington improved to 4–2.
+With the win, Washington jumped up to 4–2.

 Week 8: at New York Giants

 Following their lopsided blowout win over the 49ers, the Redskins headed to the Meadowlands for an NFC East duel with the New York Giants.
 Looking to follow up with another impressive win, the afternoon turned out to be a miserable one for the Redskins, getting shut out 36–0.
 The Giants, playing with heavy hearts after the death of owner Wellington Mara, got off to a fast start with a 57-yard run on the game's first play, leading to a Jay Feely field goal.
-Barber finished with 206 rushing yards on 24 carries.
+Tiki Barber finished with 206 rushing yards on 24 carries.
 The 36–0 shutout dropped the Redskins to 4–3.